robertmartin8/ReasonableDeviations/_notes/princeton_bitcoin.md

 ### Storing bitcoins

-* To spend a bitcoin, you need some info from the blockchain e.g coin ID and value (publicly available) and your secret key to sign a transfer.
+* To spend a bitcoin, you need some info from the blockchain e.g. coin ID and value (publicly available) and your secret key to sign a transfer.
 So storing bitcoins is equivalent to storing your secret key.
 * The simplest way is to store the key as a file locally.
 This is convenient, but if your device is lost/wiped/compromised your bitcoins are gone.
 * An alternative is a **bitcoin wallet**.
 These often have nice UIs, and give your coins different addresses to benefit anonymity.
 They can turn your public key into a text string or QR code so it is easy for people to send you money They are convenient, and can work on multiple devices.
 The only issue is security concerns.
 * The **hot/cold storage** technique is often used (just like how we keep some money in our wallet but most in our bank).